GenomicDataInfrastructure/standard-operating-procedures/sops/european-level/GDI-SOP0007_SOP-template-creation.md

 | Authorizer | _TBD: to be brought up in a monthly MB meeting, to appoint a MB authorizer_ | Management Board | _TBD_ |

 ### 4. Purpose
 This SOP will help maintainers of the [``GenomicDataInfrastructure/standard-operating-procedures``](https://github.com/GenomicDataInfrastructure/standard-operating-procedures) repository (i.e., GDI's Operations Committee and Security and Data Protection Committee) **transform SOP Requests into SOP templates**.
-In doing so, the process will be reproducible and straightforward.
+In doing so, the process will be reproducible and straightforward, ensuring consistency and quality in SOP development across the GDI project

 ### 5. Scope
 This SOP **starts with the need to create a new GDI SOP Template**, triggered by the creation of a new GH issue through the [``New SOP Request``](https://github.com/GenomicDataInfrastructure/standard-operating-procedures/issues/new?assignees=&labels=new-sop-request%2Cenhancement&projects=&template=new_sop_request.yaml&title=%5BSOP+Request%5D+%3CShort+title%3E) issue template.